open-nomie/nomie5/README.md

 While the native apps will continue to run for those who installed it before, I wanted to take the best parts of Nomie 1, 2 and 3 and release it as an open source solution that could be run in the browser.
 This project is that result.

+Wanna know more about the Nomie story?
+[Here are a handful of podcasts talking about each release](https://soundcloud.com/nomiepodcast).

 ## Try it out

 -   **Production** (master) https://open.nomie.app